Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Introduction

-However, most existing methods are primarily designed to extract features for downstream classification tasks, which limits their ability to capture the complex, high-dimensional, and redundant distributions characteristic of remote sensing data.
-In addition, challenges remain in modeling complementary diversity features \cite{10679212,10750894} and ensuring robustness to noisy remote sensing data \cite{ahmad2024comprehensive}.
-Diffusion-based two-stage methods have emerged as a promising alternative to other deep learning models for remote sensing image interpretation \cite{10684806}.
+Diffusion-based two-stage methods have emerged as a promising method for remote sensing image interpretation \cite{10684806}.
 By iteratively refining noisy inputs, denoising diffusion probabilistic models (DDPMs) learn robust and noise-reduced representations that capture complex data distributions \cite{ho2020denoising,mukhopadhyay2023diffusion}.
-For example, Chen et al. \cite{10179942} employed a diffusion model to extract intrinsic spatial-spectral distribution information from HSI for feature extraction and clustering.
-Chen et al. \cite{10234379} proposed SpectralDiff to learn high-dimensional and redundant HSI distributions.
+For example, Chen et al. \cite{10179942} and Chen et al. \cite{10234379} both employed a diffusion model to extract high-dimensional and redundant distribution from HSI.
 In \cite{sigger2024unveiling} and \cite{10542168}, the multi-step iterative denoising process was used for fusing multi-time-step features for HSI classification.
-In multimodal scenarios, Zhang et al. \cite{10716525} integrated diffusion features from HSI into a CNN–Transformer network for classification.
-Typically, these methods rely on a two-stage pre-training paradigm to train the denoising and feature interpretation networks.
-To reduce the high computational complexity of heavy pre-training models, it is possible to merge multimodal images into a single pre-training network \cite{10314566}.
-However, studies \cite{7169562,Wang_2020_CVPR, 10694738} have observed that the modality with more discriminative information tends to dominate the optimization process, leading to the problem of modality imbalance.
+In multimodal scenarios, Zhang et al. \cite{10716525} only integrated HSI diffusion features instead of multimodal information into the downstream network, which is essentially hyperspectral feature extraction and classification.
+Typically, all these methods assume that the remote sensing images contain Gaussian noise, which makes it difficult to model noise-robust features for multimodal images, especially in SAR images affected by speckle noise \cite{yang2026self,cao2026global}.
+In addition, while merging multimodal images into a single pre-training network can reduce computational complexity \cite{10314566}, this approach inadvertently introduces a severe modality imbalance.
+Specifically, since spectral images inherently carry richer spectral information than SAR data, the HSI modality frequently tends to dominate the optimization process \cite{7169562,Wang_2020_CVPR, 10694738}.

-Although recent advancements in multimodal remote sensing image classification have yielded significant improvements with respect to more standard approaches, limitations still remain: \begin{enumerate}
+The limitations can be summarized as follows: \begin{enumerate} \item DDPMs capture complex remote sensing distributions through a denoising process.
+However, uniformly added Gaussian noise does not conform to the imaging mechanisms of all remote sensing images.
+In addition, few studies have employed global and robust diffusion information to guide the extraction of various characteristics.